swhalley/homepage-blog/content/post/what-are-my-tests-telling-me.md

     Another good use as an organizational tool is understanding where you left off.
 It is Friday before a long weekend and you are already checked out and not wanting to think anymore.
 The weekend is going to be crazy and you know Monday morning you will forget where you left off.
 Take the time and write your self one more unit test.
 This unit test will fail, but its name will tell you where you left off.
 Now Monday won't be so bad.

-5. Tests Keep You From Overcoding
+5. Tests Keep You From Over-coding

     "Just in Case" code is a real problem.
 Developers add code in just in case a scenario may happen without understanding the requirements or data.
 Extra code be a major problem as it adds extra complexity and testing scenarios into the code.
 By writing good tests it forces the developers to understand the system.
 You eventually will question every test you write to know if it is really neded.

+Now that you know some of the other reasons developers write tests you can havea better appretiation of the "why" in your argument for testing.
+The learning path through the phases should be accelerated as you appreciate more about what your tests are telling you.
+As a developer I had to learn these lessons to really understand why I was testing and helped me appreciate TDD more.
+My tests were no longer about pass/fail.
+They were my contract with the business team to make sure that what I was delivering was high quality.

 Each of these topics can spawn much larger discussions.
 I have a series of articles which will do a deep dive into a lot of these areas.
+But those stories are for another day.

 Thanks for reading,
 {{< signature >}}